mkalvas/aoc/src/2021/01/other-versions.md

-# Other attempts for 2021 day 01
+# Other versions of 2021 day 01

-First attempt for easy speed
+## First attempt for easy speed

 ```js
 const increases = (nums) => {